-- 1. The state agency's Department Secretary or the agency's Chief Procurement Officer must submit to State Purchasing Agent a list of all individuals involved with a procurement violation within 10 calendar days of identifying the potential violation. - 2.
-Upon the State Purchasing Agent's determination of a procurement violation by the agency, the state agency Department CFO, the agency Chief Procurement Officer, and others identified as involved with the procurement violation process must register, attend, and pass the required training class as directed by the State Purchasing Agent within 90 calendar days of the determination letter, or on the first date the training class is offered.
+- 1. The state agency's Department Secretary or the agency's Chief Procurement Officer must submit to State Purchasing Agent for executive branch agencies or to the Controller's Office for nonexecutive agencies a list of all individuals involved with a procurement violation within 10 calendar days of identifying the potential violation. - 2.
+Upon the State Purchasing Agent's determination of a procurement violation by an executive branch agency, the state agency Department CFO, the agency Chief Procurement Officer, and others identified as involved with the procurement violation process must register, attend, and pass the required training class as directed by the State Purchasing Agent within 90 calendar days of the determination letter, or on the first date the training class is offered.
 These same individuals must attend DFA Purchasing 101 within 90 days of the determination letter. - 3.
-Upon the DFA determination of a MAPs violation by the agency, the state agency Department CFO, the agency Chief Procurement Officer, and those individuals identified with the procurement violation must attend a DFA Purchasing 101 training class within 90 calendar days of the determination letter, or at the first date the DFA training class is offered. - 4.
-The State Purchasing Agent will document agency procurement violations, record the names of individuals identified as involved with the procurement violation, and record those individuals who register, attend, and pass the required training class. - 5.
+Upon the DFA determination of a procurement code violation by a non-executive agency or a MAPs violation by the agency, the state agency Department CFO, the agency Chief Procurement Officer, and those individuals identified with the procurement violation must attend a DFA Purchasing 101 training class within 90 calendar days of the determination letter, or at the first date the DFA training class is offered. - 4.
+The State Purchasing Agent and DFA will document agency procurement violations, record the names of individuals identified as involved with the procurement violation, and record those individuals who register, attend, and pass the required training class. - 5.
 Failure to do any of the following will be procurement violations as determined by the State Purchasing Agent: - a.
 Identify all individuals involved with a procurement violation, - b.
 Register all named individuals for the required training class, - c.
 All named individuals must attend and pass the required training class. - 6.
 SHARE security access may be revoked for any user that willfully violates MAPs or the procurement code.

-FIN 4.13.2 Agency Certified Chief Procurement Officer
+FIN 4.15.2 Agency Certified Chief Procurement Officer